microsoft/codamosa/README.md

     --algorithm CODAMOSA -v --include-partially-parsable True --allow-expandable-cluster True \
     --uninterpreted_statements ONLY --temperature 0.8 --model_name code-davinci-002 --authorization-key $AUTH_KEY"
 ```
+Note (June 2024): the model `code-davinci-002` is no longer available, you will need to update the command with a model you have access to.

 ## Replication package